apache/pulsar/site/docs/latest/functions/api.md

 ## User config

 When you run or update Pulsar Functions created using the [SDK](#apis), you can pass arbitrary key/values to them via the command line with the `--userConfig` flag.
 Key/values must be specified as JSON.
-Here's an example:
+Here's an example of a function creation command that passes a user config key/value to a function:

 ```bash
 $ bin/pulsar-admin functions create \